redsanket/spark/external/hue/guide/howtos/index.rst

 ======================

 Coordinators allow you to schedule Oozie Workflows to run.
-You can think of Coordinators as Cron jobs on the grid.
+You can think of Coordinators as cron jobs on the grid.
 Coordinators also allow you set inputs and outputs, so you can dynamically run queries with new parameters.